BSc(Hons) Product Design Technology (with Foundation Year)

 Many are inspired to launch their own products or establish themselves as freelance design consultants.

-Take a look at our online yearbook of student projects from our architecture and product design courses.
+Take a look at our online Showcase of student projects from from our graduating students across the College of Arts, Technology and Environment.

 The image above shows the fantastic work from one of our students (Ethan Wilkin, 2022 Product Design Technology graduate).